MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-rules.md

 Open the Meeting exclusions page to view existing meeting exclusion rules or to create new ones.

 1. Open [Workplace  Analytics](https://workplaceanalytics.office.com/).
-If  prompted, enter your Microsoft credentials.
+If  prompted, enter your organization credentials.

 2. Click **Queries** and then select the tab called **Meeting exclusions**.
 This opens the Meeting exclusions page.
 The page displays all meeting-exclusion rules that already exist: